micmejia/bible-dump/NKJV/Mark/Mark 6.md

 Because John had said to Herod, "It is not lawful for you to have your brother's wife."

 ###### 19
-Therefore Herodias [^d]held it against him and wanted to kill him, but she could not;
+Therefore Herodias held it against him and wanted to kill him, but she could not;

 ###### 20
 for Herod feared John, knowing that he _was_ a just and holy man, and he protected him.
-And when he heard him, he [^e]did many things, and heard him gladly.
+And when he heard him, he did many things, and heard him gladly.

 ###### 21
 Then an opportune day came when Herod on his birthday gave a feast for his nobles, the high officers, and the chief _men_ of Galilee.